pooyavahidi/content/ai/generalization_machine_learning.md

 - $w_j$ is the $j^{th}$ parameter (weight) of the model for the feature $x_j$.

 **Notes:**
-- Division by $2m$ is a common convention, and it doesn't have any effect on the optimization process.
-It's just for mathematical convenience.
   - The division by $m$ is generally used to keep the regularization term on the same scale as the cost function (average losses over $m$ examples).
 It turns out, if we scale both terms in the same way, we can choose a better value for $\lambda$.
   - The additional factor of $\frac{1}{2}$ is purely for mathematical convenience.
-It makes the derivative of the regularization term simpler (the 2 and \frac{1}{2} cancel out when we differentiate).
+It makes the derivative of the regularization term simpler as $2$ and $\frac{1}{2}$ cancel out each other when we differentiate.
+It has no effect on the optimization process.

   - By convention, we don't apply regularization to the bias term $b$ because it has a very little difference in practice.
 The more common practice is to penalize only the weights $w_j$.

 **Extended Cost Function with Regularization:**<br>
 Now our new cost function is made up two terms, the first term is the average of loss functions and the seconds term is the regularization term: